Clifford Circuits Augmented Grassmann Matrix Product States: Grassmann Pauli operators and Clifford circuits

 until we obtain no further results.
-This amounts to all 11,520 elements of the 2-qubit Clifford group in the Grassmann representation.
-We then further reduce this number to 720 by factoring out the Pauli group, i.e., imposing the sign-positivity condition
+This amounts to all 11,520 elements of the two-qubit Clifford group in the Grassmann representation.
+We then further reduce this number to 720 by quotienting out the Pauli group, i.e., imposing the sign-positivity condition